Friday, March 12, 2010

 B: Très clever.
 I especially like “Des fleurs, des fleurs, des fleurs for you” for some reason.

-A: Les Fatals Picards and their music are more likeable from the word go than The Ark.
-There’s every reason for this to split at the seams, but it doesn’t.
+A: There’s every reason for this to split at the seams, but it doesn’t.

 V: File under ‘why we love France at Eurovision’.